The Political Economy of the Ecosystem

 Understanding who benefits from the status quo is only half of the political economy analysis.
 The other half is identifying who benefits from a different equilibrium.

 Scaling ventures themselves have the clearest interest in structural change.
 They face the daily costs of the capability trap, the misaligned incentive engine, and the capital architecture mismatch.
-But they are individually too small, too time-constrained, and too dependent on the ecosystem actors who benefit from the status quo to mount effective collective advocacy - a structural vulnerability that the SA Startup Act Movement's decade of coalition-building is the most instructive attempt yet to overcome.
+But they are individually too small, too time-constrained, and too dependent on the ecosystem actors who benefit from the status quo to mount effective collective advocacy - exactly the dispersed-cost asymmetry the Olson framework predicts.
+The substantive treatment of advocacy infrastructure that overcomes this asymmetry - Sabatier's Advocacy Coalition Framework conditions, Keck and Sikkink on transnational networks - sits in Dynamic Ecosystem Collaboration; the political-economy implication is that the SA Startup Act Movement's decade of coalition-building is the most instructive African example yet of converting dispersed venture-level interests into sustained coordinated voice.

 Experienced African founders who have successfully scaled ventures have both the interest and, increasingly, the structural position to drive change.
 They understand the ecosystem's problems from the inside.
 They have the networks and credibility to convene actors across the ecosystem.
-The founder experience flywheel is not just an economic mechanism - it is a political economy mechanism.
+The founder experience flywheel treated in Feedback Loops is not just an economic mechanism - it is a political economy mechanism.
 The correction period has created more of these people than the ecosystem has previously had.
 Past founder cohorts are now structurally better positioned to drive ecosystem development.
+The Saxenian New Argonauts dynamic referenced in Ecosystem Characteristics operates here at the political-coalition level: diaspora and recently-transitioned operators have both the economic capacity and the political credibility that pure programme implementers do not.

 Local institutional investors - pension funds, sovereign wealth funds, insurance companies - have long-run interests in ecosystem health that international capital does not share.
 Their beneficiaries are African citizens whose retirement security depends on the long-run performance of the African economy.
-The scale of misallocated institutional capital is striking: the AfDB's 2025 Annual Meetings documented that African pension funds, insurance companies, and sovereign wealth funds hold $2.1 trillion in assets under management, but over 80 percent is locked into government treasuries.
-Less than 10 percent of pension funds outside South Africa and Nigeria is invested in domestic capital markets, and just 1.5 percent in infrastructure or alternatives.
-Ghana in 2025 mandated a five percent pension allocation to private equity and venture capital - the first such move on the continent - signalling that the political arithmetic for mobilising institutional capital is beginning to shift.
+The scale of misallocated institutional capital is striking: speaking at the AfDB's 2025 Annual Meetings, Solomon Quaynor, AfDB Vice President for Private Sector, Infrastructure, and Industrialization, documented that African pension funds, insurance companies, and sovereign wealth funds hold $2.1 trillion in assets under management - but over 80 percent is locked into government treasuries, funding recurring expenses rather than capital development.
+The 2025 African Financial Summit further evidenced the misallocation: less than 10 percent of pension funds outside South Africa and Nigeria is invested in domestic capital markets, and just 1.5 percent in infrastructure or alternatives.
+The substantive treatment of the institutional-capital architecture sits in Capital Systems and Political Economy of Capital; the political-economy implication for reform-coalition analysis is that this is the single largest pool of African actors with structural interests genuinely aligned with ecosystem health.
+Ghana's National Pensions Regulatory Authority issued a directive in May 2025 - formalised under the Ghana Venture Capital and Private Equity Compact - requiring local pension funds to allocate at least 5 percent of assets to domestic private equity and venture capital by 2026, the first such move on the continent.
+The structural significance is sharpened by what the mandate replaces: pensions had been legally permitted to allocate up to 25 percent to alternatives, but actual deployment was less than 1 percent.
+Permission alone failed to mobilise capital.
+The shift from cap to floor - releasing approximately $337 million in growth capital - signals that the political arithmetic for mobilising institutional capital is beginning to shift.

 The nuance matters, however.
 The domestic surge is led by African DFIs, corporates, and state-backed bodies - not by commercial pension funds or family offices.
 DFIs do not behave like commercial LPs: their mandates come from ministries, their risk tolerances are shaped by donor frameworks.
 A self-sustaining ecosystem forms through exits that generate local returns that local investors then redeploy commercially - a cycle that has not yet completed at scale.

 African governments with genuine reform mandates have demonstrated that the political economy is constraining, not determining.
 Rwanda has shown that a government with the political will to reform can achieve regulatory improvement at a pace that the political economy analysis suggests should be impossible.
+The substantive treatment of state-coordinated multi-decade industrial policy - Senegal's MADIBA, Rwanda's Kigali Innovation City, Morocco's Tangier Med - and its connection to Mazzucato's mission-oriented innovation framework sits in Innovation Infrastructure and Spatial Scaling Dynamics; the political-economy implication is that political leadership willing to absorb the short-term costs of displacing entrenched interests - in regulatory reform, in procurement, in how public capital is allocated - can change the environment materially.
 The African Union's Startup Model Law Framework, launched in July 2024, represents a significant continental policy architecture initiative providing a template for all 55 member states.
-Political leadership willing to absorb the short-term costs of displacing entrenched interests - in regulatory reform, in procurement, in how public capital is allocated - can change the environment materially.
 The question is whether the political will exists at sufficient scale and consistency to compound into structural change.

 What the political economy analysis means for reform strategy